St Saviour's Church, Ringley: Interior

 Some of the fittings were moved from the old church.
 These include the chancel rails in rococo style, and a communion table in the north chapel dated 1654.
 The stained glass in the north side of the chancel are from the 17th century.
 Later fittings include a reredos and sedilia in alabaster dating from 1879 containing mosaic and statues, a rood beam with figures from 1925, and an altar with a canopy in a chapel at the northwest of the church dating from 1921.
 Also in the church are monuments to the memory of Matthew Fletcher, owner of the Wet Earth Colliery who died in 1808, and his nephew Ellis Fletcher who died in 1834.

+Organ

+Three manual pneumatic organ by Wilkinsons of Kendal, with 21 speaking stops, six couplers and seven composition pedals.
+Inscription: 'To the Glory of GOD in commemoration of and thanksgiving for the reign of Victoria, Queen of England and Empress of India, December 12th, 1903'.

+The Fletcher Memorials

+In the south aisle, there are mural monuments to Matthew Fletcher, who died 21st August 1808, aged 78 and to his nephew Ellis Fletcher, who departed this life after a severe affliction, borne with patient resignation, on 26th April, 1834, aged 69.
+Ellis's widow Mary (died 1836), and their sons John (1836), and Ellis (1854) are also commemorated and their memorial used to stand on the wall of the Sanctuary.

+The Fletchers owned Clifton Colliery, among others, and Matthew Fletcher played a major part in getting the Manchester, Bolton and Bury Canal built.
+Coal and passenger boats were running by 1796, before the canal was completed.
+A disastrous breach in the 1930s added to the problems of declining trade and there has been no traffic for many years.

 Separate tower

 Standing in an isolated position by the road is the tower from the original church.
 A plaque above the door refers to its building in 1625.
 Another plaque refers to the addition of a vestry in 1726, and the church's rebuilding in 1826.
 The tower is in three stages, with entrances on the lowest stage, some of which are blocked.
 In the middle and upper stages are three-light mullioned windows, and above these in the top stage is a clock face on each side.
 Over these is a cornice and an embattled parapet with a pinnacle at each corner.
 The tower is a Grade II listed building.